 McDaniel placed these dismembered parts in garbage bags and dumped them in dumpsters around the area.
 He fully expected all of these body parts to be brought to the dump, but when the torso was found, his “perfect crime” was foiled.

-Due to the planning that went into the crime, as well as the relative little contact between the killer and his victim, many believe McDaniels was a budding serial killer who would have gone on to kill more if he had not been caught.
+Due to the planning that went into the crime, as well as the relatively little contact between the killer and his victim, many believe McDaniels was a budding serial killer who would have gone on to kill more if he had not been caught.

 Stephen McDaniel is now being held at Valdosta State Prison and will likely stay in prison until his death.